ita-msc/obfuscator/README.md

 Now that you have the XCode toolchain, you can place it in the Toolchains directory in XCode.

 ```
-mv LLVM7.0.0.xctoolchain /Applications/Xcode.app/Contents/Developer/Toolchains
+sudo ninja install-xcode-toolchain
 ```

+The toolchain is generated and installed in `/usr/local/Toolchains/LLVM7.0.1.xctoolchain`

 You need to instruct XCode to actually use the toolchain.
 You can do so in two ways: from your environment variables, and through the XCode app itself.

 To set it through an environment variable:

 ```
-export TOOLCHAINS="LLVM7.0.0"
+export TOOLCHAINS="LLVM7.0.1"
 ```

-In Xcode.app, you can select `Xcode -> Toolchains -> org.llvm.7.0.0` in the menu.
+In Xcode.app, you can select `Xcode -> Toolchains -> org.llvm.7.0.1` in the menu.